 Maritime Sustainment Capability

 Aotearoa’s main role is to provide logistic support to other ships of the fleet at sea.
-However, the ship incorporates ice-strengthening and winterisation features to the new ship, enabling it to support New Zealand’s continued civilian presence in Antarctica through a contribution to the Joint Logistics Pool.
+However, the ship incorporates ice-strengthening and winterisation features, enabling it to support New Zealand’s continued civilian presence in Antarctica through a contribution to the Joint Logistics Pool.
 Aotearoa will be able to deliver specialised Antarctic fuel, and transport containerised scientific material and supplies to McMurdo Sound.
 AOTEAROA will also be a significant asset for humanitarian aid and disaster relief operations.

 The build of this new ship has been underway in Ulsan, South Korea since January 2018 when the first steel was cut.
 The ship was launched on 24 April 2019, accepted off contract on 8 June 2020 and delivered to New Zealand on June 2020.
 Here, Hyundai Heavy Industries will complete some work that could not be completed in South Korea due to COVID-19 related international travel restrictions and some military systems will be fitted.

 Project budget of $493 million is approved for the purchase and introduction into service of the maritime sustainment capability.
 The project is not complete until the first Antarctic Mission has been undertaken in early 2022 but, so far, the project is on time and on budget.

 Hyundai Heavy Industries (HHI), South Korea – prime contractor for the design build and acceptance of a maritime sustainment vessel and its associated support package, signed 25 July 2016.

-Read the media release: New naval tanker to have enhanced capabilities(external link).
+Read the media release about : New naval tanker to have enhanced capabilities(external link).

 Contact: Jon Finderup, Director Maritime Domain